Survey and Detection Program

 Spotted Lanternfly

-Thousand Cankers MapIn 2023, NDA trapped for walnut twig beetle at a total of 14 sites in 14 counties.
-Most trapping sites consisted of three multi-funnel traps in various locations for a total of 41 traps in the state.
+Thousand Cankers MapIn 2024, NDA trapped for walnut twig beetle at a total of 17 sites in 15 counties.
+Most trapping sites consisted of three multi-funnel traps in various locations for a total of 45 traps in the state.
 This survey was very labor intensive.
 In order to maintain the viability of the sample for accurate ID of the pest, traps were serviced every two weeks.
-All traps were negative for walnut twig beetle in 2023.
+All traps were negative for walnut twig beetle in 2024.
 Traps set in Scotts Bluff County collected walnut twig beetles in 2019, 2020, and 2022.
 NDA will continue to monitor the status of this pest in the state.
 The causative agent of Thousand Cankers Disease, Geosmithia morbida, has not been detected in Nebraska.
-There is currently no quarantine or export restrictions in place for this pest, pending the detection of infected trees.
+There is currently no quarantine or export restrictions in place for this pest, pending the detection of infected trees or firewood.